Think back to the time where you met your current partner’s (or a former partner’s) parents.

 In a retail store, this would stand out and draw attention.
 Sold online, it keeps multiple products together to make shipping easier.
 There’s not much point to using packaging that looks pretty if it doesn’t protect your product from damage in the shipping process.

-Brand your packaging
+Brand your custom packaging

 Once you’ve picked the proper type of packaging for your product, it’s time to start getting branding involved.